Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Take Medicine as Directed

-There are other things to know besides taking medicines with water and no other liquid.
+There are other things to know besides taking medicines.

 Take Medicine as Is